-Cereal may be the whole meal, but the number of these meals shall not comprise more than three in a day.
+Cereal may be the whole meal, but the number of these meals should not comprise more than three in a day.

 Use packaged manufactured organic baby porridge/cereal, because it includes the iron and other nutrients baby needs now.

-If you keep offering different kind of foods to your baby and he will learn to like most foods.
+If you keep offering different kind of foods to your baby, he will learn to like most foods.